Exploring 6 Deployment Strategies for Smooth Software Updates

 Recreate Deployment

-A recreate deployment strategy takes a direct approach to updating your software, prioritizing speed and simplicity over minimizing downtime.
-In this case, your application is either running the old version or the new version, with a brief period of downtime in between.
-Think of it as flipping a light switch: it's either on or off.
+A recreate deployment strategy updates your software in a simple way, focusing on speed and simplicity over minimizing downtime.
+The app runs either the old version or the new one, with a short downtime in between.
+It’s like flipping a light switch—it’s either on or off.

 Here's how it works:

-• Full Stop: The entire application is completely shut down.
-This means users can't access any functionality while the update is happening.
+• Full Stop: The application is completely shut down, meaning users won’t have access during the update.

-• Restart and Go: Once the new version is installed and configured, the application is restarted, and users can begin using the updated version.
+• Restart and Go: When the new version is ready, the app is restarted so that users can access to the new version.

 Benefits of Recreate Deployments: